project-sunbird/sunbird.org-docs/developer-docs/server-installation/jenkins-setup.md

 7.Switch back to the terminal session on the Jenkins server.
 Enter the following command, which will install required plugins:

     `sudo bash jenkins-plugins-setup.sh`

-- Enter the URL as localhost:8080
-- Enter the admin username and password

 8.Go to **Manage Jenkins** -> **Manage Plugins** -> **Update Center** -> **Check status of plugin install**.
 If any plugins have not been installed, install them manually.
 To do so, go to the plugins section of Jenkins